It’s always easier to work with data that has been organized and sorted in a particular order.

 If you look at the sorted data now, you will notice that some of the company names are repeated.

-If you also want to ensure that the rows get further sorted by, say, decreasing order of Delivery date, whenever there’s a company name repeating, the SORT function makes that really easy too.
+Additionally, if you want to ensure that the rows are sorted further by descending order of Delivery date, whenever there’s a company name repeating, the SORT function simplifies that process too.

 In this case, you can introduce the additional parameters into the SORT function.
 Here’s how to custom sort in Google Sheets with multiple parameters: